maraakate/gsmaster/readme.txt

-	    GameSpy Encode Type 0 Emulator 0.5 by [HCI]Maraakate
+	    GameSpy Encode Type 0 Emulator 0.6 by [HCI]Maraakate

 ==========================
 1. Welcome
 ==========================
-A GameSpy EncType 0 emulator.
+A GameSpy EncType 0 and EncType 1 emulator.
 Based off of Q2Master v1.1 by QwazyWabbit.
 Probable exploits, if you find some serious issues email me emoaddict15@gmail.com.